What causes architectural shingles

 What are the benefits of architectural shingles?

-Architectural shingles offer a more dimensional, high-end appearance, as well as improved durability and wind resistance compared to traditional 3-tab shingles.
+Architectural shingles offer improved aesthetics, increased durability, and better wind resistance compared to traditional 3-tab shingles.

 Connect with certified professionals in your area